|Twenty-seven-year-old Van Buren Towle of the 1st Massachusetts Heavy Artillery |

 at Andersonville and died shortly after he was paroled.
 (Photo: Author's collection)

-UPDATE: Sadly, the historic Harris farm house pictured below in this post was demolished in mid-December 2014.
+UPDATE: The historic Harris farmhouse pictured below was demolished in mid-December 2014.
 John Cummings first reported the news on his Spotsylvania Civil War blog.
-The owner of the house said it was torn down because it was infested with termites, according to the Fredericksburg (Va.)
-Free-Lance Star.
+The owner of the house, according to the Fredericksburg (Va.)
+Free-Lance Star, said it was torn down because it was infested with termites,

 "The ground was strewn with dead and wounded, and it was a sad sight that greeted us with the dawn of the next day, when several of us were detailed to bury the dead.
 A long trench was dug and the bodies were placed side by side, those from each company and regiment being kept together as far as possible.
 A little wooden cross was placed at the head of each, with name and regiment if known, and then the earth was quietly replaced, with no noise, no speech, no ceremony whateever.
 Many a brave fellow we laid away that day."